 Cash Flow and Financial Management on Equine Breeding Enterprises

-- Act early, even the best farmer’s plans and schedules are in need of adjustments.
+- Act early, when cashflow concerns arise.
+Even the best plans and schedules are in need of adjustments.
 Delays will cause the situation to deteriorate and cause extra stress.

 - Be realistic and up front in developing your Cash Flow plan using the worksheet below.

 - Consult and draw up a plan with your Teagasc Advisor, Agricultural Consultant or accountant.
 They have the expertise and experience to help you develop a Cash Flow plan for your business.